Bounds for twists of $\rm GL(3)$ $L$-functions: Introduction and statement of results

-For the $L$-function $L(s,\pi)$, the first breakthrough was made by Li \cite{Li1} who resolved the subconvexity problem in the $t$-aspect.
-Using a first moment method, Li showed that $L(1/2+it,\pi)\ll (|t|+1)^{3/4-\delta+\varepsilon}$ with $\delta=1/16$, for the symmetric square lift $\pi$ of an $\rm SL(2,\mathbb{Z})$ Maass cusp form.
+For the $L$-function $L(s,\pi)$, the first breakthrough was made by Li \cite{Li1} who resolved the subconvexity problem in the $t$-aspect for self-dual cusp form $\pi$.
+Using a first moment method, similar to the approach in \cite{Conrey-Iwaniec}, Li showed that $L(1/2+it,\pi)\ll_{\pi} (|t|+1)^{3/4-\delta+\varepsilon}$, with $\delta=1/16$.
+Li's approach also implies a subconvexity bound for certain $\rm GL(3)\times \rm GL(2)$ $L$-functions.
 The method depends on the non-negativity of central values of certain $L$-functions, which necessitates in the self-duality assumption on the cusp form $\pi$.
-Li's exponent of saving $\delta=1/16$ was later improved to $\delta=1/12$ by Mckee, Sun and Ye \cite{MSY}, and to $\delta=1/8$ by Nunes \cite{Nunes}.
-Later, Munshi \cite{Mun4} generalized Li's result \cite{Li1} to arbitrary fixed cusp forms with the same exponent of saving $\delta=1/16$, by taking an approach other than the moment method, namely, Kloosterman's variant of the circle method, enhanced by a ``conductor lowering" trick.
-Munshi's approach does not have to use the assumption on the non-negativity of central values of $L$-functions, which enables him to deal with more general cusp forms.
+Li's exponent of saving $\delta=1/16$ was later improved to $\delta=1/12$ by Mckee, Sun, and Ye \cite{MSY}, and to $\delta=1/8$ by Nunes \cite{Nunes}.

-For the case where $M$, the conductor of $\chi$, is varying, in the special case that $\pi$ is self-dual and $\chi$ is quadratic, a subconvex bound was obtained by Blomer \cite{Blo12}.
-He showed that $L(1/2,\pi\otimes \chi)\ll M^{3/4-\delta}$, for any $\delta<1/8$, by using the first moment method as in Li's work.
-Introducing a variant of the circle method, the $\rm GL_2$ Petersson delta method, Munshi \cite{Mun2, Mun1} established a subconvexity result $L\left(1/2,\pi\otimes \chi\right)\ll M^{3/4-\delta}$, for any $\delta<1/308$.
-Again, the approach that Munshi took does not require the non-negativity of certain $L$-functions, which removes the self-duality assumption on the forms $\pi$ and $\chi$ in Blomer's work.
-Recently Holowinsky and Nelson \cite{HN17} discovered a new look at Munshi's delta method, which removes the use of Petersson trace formula in \cite{Mun2} altogether as well as improves the exponent of saving to any $\delta<1/36$.
+For the case where $M$, the conductor of the Dirichlet character $\chi$, is varying, in the special case that $\pi$ is self-dual and $\chi$ is quadratic, a subconvex bound was obtained by Blomer \cite{Blo12}.
+He showed that $L(1/2,\pi\otimes \chi)\ll_{\pi} M^{5/8+\varepsilon}$ by using a first moment method as in Li's work, where $M$ is assumed to be prime.
+Later Huang \cite{Huang1}, with input from \cite{Young17}, managed to extend the results of Li and Blomer to the hybrid setting $L(1/2+it,\pi\otimes \chi)\ll_{\pi} (M(|t|+1))^{3/4-\delta}$, for some $\delta>0$, under the same self-duality assumptions on $\pi$ and $\chi$.